Panpsychism: In relation to other theories

 A diagram depicting four positions on the mind-body problem.
 Versions of panpsychism have been likened to each of these positions as well as contrasted to them.

 Because panpsychism encompasses a wide range of theories, it can in principle be compatible with reductive materialism, dualism, functionalism, or other perspectives depending on the details of a given formulation.

 Dualism

 David Chalmers and Philip Goff have each described panpsychism as an alternative to both materialism and dualism.
 Chalmers says panpsychism respects the conclusions of both the causal argument against dualism and the conceivability argument for dualism.
 Goff has argued that panpsychism avoids the disunity of dualism, under which mind and matter are ontologically separate, as well as dualism's problems explaining how mind and matter interact.
 By contrast, Uwe Meixner argues that panpsychism has dualist forms, which he contrasts to idealist forms.

 Emergentism

 Panpsychism is incompatible with emergentism.
-In general, theories of consciousness fall under one or the other umbrella; they hold either that consciousness is present at a fundamental level of reality (panpsychism) or that it emerges higher up (emergentism).
+In general, theories of consciousness fall under one or the other umbrella; they hold either that consciousness is already present at a fundamental level of reality (panpsychism) or that it emerges as a higher-order phenomenon out of the composite interaction of fundamental parts (emergentism).